Introduction to the Benefits of Deadlifts

 But remember, don’t ever try to lift a weight you cannot handle.

-9. Benefits of Deadlifts for Females
+#9.
+Benefits of Deadlifts for Women

-Some women fear that weightlifting will leave them looking bulky.
 However, since women have less testosterone than men, they will not build bulky muscles like a man.

 Here are some of the best deadlifting benefits for women: